intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 ## BigDL Lenet Mnist Example

 To train a model with PPML in BigDL, you need to prepare the data first.
 You can download the MNIST Data from [here](http://yann.lecun.com/exdb/mnist/).
-There are four files in total. `train-images-idx3-ubyte` contains train images; `train-labels-idx1-ubyte` is the train label file; `t10k-images-idx3-ubyte` has validation images; `t10k-labels-idx1-ubyte` contains validation labels.
+There are 5 files in total. `train-images-idx3-ubyte` contains train images; `train-labels-idx1-ubyte` is the train label file; `t10k-images-idx3-ubyte` has validation images; `t10k-labels-idx1-ubyte` contains validation labels.
 Unzip all the files and put them in a new directory `data`.

 By default, `data` dir will be mounted to `/opt/data`into container.
 You can change data path in `start-spark-local.sh`.